AnnickRynne/ondaslunares/README.md

 Click [here]() to access the live project.

 This website is designed for a small start-up construction company based in Palmela Village, 30 minutes south of Lisbon, Portugal.
-It will be used as a marketing tool for the company.
+The company was created in December 2022.
+The plan is to build small villas and sell them as holiday homes or permanent homes.

 <p align="center">
   <img src="enter relative link"/>
 </p>

-## CLIENT'S REQUIREMENTS
-- Explain what the company does to potential buyers, estate agents, contractors, developers, investors, the general public
-- Offer a description of Palmela Village
-- Describe the villas on offer, including plans, photos of the staged interiors and exteriors
-- Show the location on a map
-- Give contact details
-- Answer requests for information
-- The site should be concise and easy to navigate
-- There will be scope for future development

-## USER EXPERIENCE (UX)
+# I- USER EXPERIENCE (UX)
+## A. User Stories
-- First Time Visitor Goals:
+1. First Time Visitor Goals

-    1. Find the site navigation easy
-    2. Receive visual information on the villas
+   - As a potential client, I want to navigate the site easily
+   - I want to know what services the company offers

-- Returning Visitor Goals:
+2. Returning Visitor Goals

+   - I want visuals and a description of the current projects (plans, staging images, photos)
-    1. Locate the Ondas Lunares contact details
+   - I want to find the Ondas Lunares contact details
-    2. Check if I can request more information
+   - I can request further information by mail or phone

-- Frequent User Goals:
+3. Frequent User Goals

-    1. Find more photos and more information as the construction projects progress

-## - USER STORIES
-## - DESIGN
+   - I expect to see updates on the progress of the current construction project(s)

-## - WIREFRAMES
+## B. Design

-# DESIGN
-## 1. Color Scheme
+1. Colour Scheme

-## 2. Fonts
+2. Typography

+     The chosen font for this site is Work Sans.
+It looks elegant and easy to read.
+It works well on this one page site: [Linehan Construction & Restoration](https://architects.linehanconstruction.com/?gclid=Cj0KCQiAlMCOBhCZARIsANLid6Ze4Z-QJrfD01P0NZ2F8L2rwN5KyqBbYHwgyPJ2bXREqr5H2X0VJ70aAsqmEALw_wcB).
+The fallback font is Sans Serif (Work Sans being 'sans' serif).

-## 3. Images
+3. Imagery
-## 4. Wireframes

-# TECHNOLOGIES USED

-# TESTING

-# DEPLOYMENT

-# CREDITS
-Janine is 70 fdfl fja;ff dkfdsd;;;
+   The visitors to a construction website will expect to see photos of the finished products.
+As the construction is in progress, I use photos of similar completed projects, plans for the current project and images created by an interior designer (staging technic).